 A: In Australia an Honours degree is generally a one year qualification taken after an undergraduate degree and involves further study in a particular discipline area.
 In some areas, Honours is available as part of the final year of a four year undergraduate degree.
 It is recognised as a prestigious qualification that further develops research, writing and organisational skills.
 It also demonstrates an ability to undertake high-level study.

 Q: How will my overseas qualification(s) be assessed?

-A: All qualifications from overseas institutions will be assessed in comparison to the Australian Quality Framework (AQF), according to the Country Education Profile (CEP) guidelines provided by Australian Education International (AEI).
+A: All qualifications from overseas institutions will be assessed in comparison to the Australian Quality Framework (AQF).

 Q: My grades from the overseas institution I studied at do not compare with the Australian system.
 Will this be taken into consideration?

-A: Yes, your qualifications will be assessed using the Country Education Profile (CEP) guidelines and results will be scaled accordingly.
+A: Yes, your qualifications will be assessed and results will be scaled accordingly.